NeuroWinter/neurowinter.github.io/_posts/2021-11-01-walrus-operator.md

     print(match.group())
 ```

-As you can see here we are saving one line of code, by using the walrus operator.
+We are saving one line of code by using the walrus operator, as you can see
+here.
 Since an alternative way of writing this is:

 ```python
 import re